SPECTRA Labs is made of of discrete and sometimes overlapping interdisciplinary, cross institutional teams (list in progress).

 Dr Mel McKendrick

-SPECTRA Labs Director I am interested in how we can use simulated environments, technology and feedback to reduce anxiety and improve performance.
-I specialise in social cognition, face processing and attention and am currently developing digital mental health research interventions, measures, validation and research project services.
-Further to this I am interested in face processing and cognitive biases in social judgments.
+SPECTRA Labs Director I am interested in how we can use simulated environments, technology and feedback to improve performance.
 I work across disciplines bringing together clinicians, academics and SMEs to develop problem based solutions for digital health and medical training and I am the Founder and CEO of Optomize Ltd., an eye-tracking analysis software development and research company involved in medical training.

 Prof Graeme McLeod